snoyberg/stack-coc/COMMUNICATIONS.md

 * Ease of use
 * Marketability

-I believe that last one may be a surprise to many.
-I want to make the argument for that specifically.
+I believe the last one may be a surprise to many, so I want to make the argument for that specifically.
 The best software is useless (by definition) if no one uses it.
 Making an argument for a feature so that it is easier to encourage the use of some software is perfectly